-Much like hereditary cancer, polyposis syndromes are inherited diseases involving the development or presence of small tissue growths called polyps.
+Our experienced Pediatric Polyposis Program team makes diagnoses and provides treatment for inherited pediatric polyposis syndromes.
+Much like hereditary cancer, polyposis syndromes are inherited diseases involving the development or presence of tissue growths called polyps.

 Polyps mainly occur in the gastrointestinal (GI) tract, such as the stomach, small bowel or colon.
-Children affected by polyps unfortunately have an increased risk of cancer, benign tumors and other conditions involving the GI tract later in life.
-Symptoms can include abdominal pain, vomiting, blood in the stool, anemia and iron deficiency, skin findings such as freckling and discoloration.
+Children affected by polyps, unfortunately, have an increased risk of cancer, benign tumors and other conditions throughout their lives.

-If your child has an inherited condition with a predisposition to polyposis or other extra-intestinal manifestations, our team at the Polyposis Clinic will meet with you to plan a surveillance program.
-Using endoscopy, laboratory testing and radiology tests, we will monitor your child to prevent or diagnose problems early.
+If your child has an inherited condition with a predisposition to polyposis or other extra-intestinal manifestations, our multidisciplinary team can meet with you to plan a surveillance program to prevent or diagnose problems early.
+We use endoscopy, laboratory testing and radiology tests to monitor your child.

-The Polyposis Clinic has providers from multiple disciplines available to see your child during a single appointment, based on their specific needs.
+The Polyposis Program has providers from multiple disciplines available to see your child during a single appointment, based on their specific needs.
 During your visit, you can expect to meet with:

 You may also meet with:

-What should I do if I think there is hereditary polyposis and/or cancer in my family?
+What should I do if I think there is hereditary polyposis and/or cancer in our family?

 With a genetics consultation through the Center for Cancer and Blood Disorders, you can investigate the possibility of hereditary polyposis and/or cancer in your family.
 By talking with a genetic counselor, you will learn how cancer can be inherited and what steps can be taken to prevent and detect cancer as early as possible.

 In some cases, prevention of hereditary cancer and other diseases like polyposis syndrome is possible.
 For example, we can help prevent polyps from developing into tumors by removing and managing them with a procedure called an endoscopy.